 Historically, Discord’s free plan has let you enjoy unlimited access to your messages history and unlimited users on voice calls.

-Moreover, it lets you create up to 100 servers for free, which is super generous, considering that most apps limit the number of workspaces you can create.
+Moreover, it lets you create up to 100 servers for free, which is a relatively high limit compared to many apps that restrict the number of workspaces you can create.

-Zoom’s free plan is also great, but only for one-on-one calls.
-Group meetings are capped at 40 minutes, which is something I consider a huge deal breaker.
-No matter what type of a user you are or which industry you work in, this is simply limiting and distracting — imagine having it cut you off mid sentence as you’re about to present your major selling point to a new potential client.
+Zoom Workplace plans offer good variety depending on your needs.
+The free plan is great, but any meeting with 2 or more people is capped at 40 minutes, which I consider a huge dealbreaker.
+No matter what type of a user you are or which industry you work in, this is simply limiting and distracting.
+Imagine it cutting you off mid sentence as you’re about to present your major selling point to a new potential client.

 Of course, paid users (starting at $13.33 per month per user, billed annually) remove this cap and unlock useful Zoom’s meeting features like: